An independent co-educational school serving preschool through Grade 8.

 7th graders in science class looking into a microscope

-Develops Life-Long Learners - Our faculty fuel a love for learning by encouraging students to do their best and explore new ideas.
+Develops Lifelong Learners - Our faculty fosters a love for learning by encouraging students to strive for their best and explore new ideas.
 Students build a toolbox of ways to communicate and research.
 Whether through learning to write a theme statement, developing lab reports, creative and performing arts, or challenging themselves on an athletic field, students emerge from Clark with poise, confidence, and passion.

 Preschool 4 student working alongside teacher